-- Individual music lessons will be delivered by Peripatetic staff for those that learn instruments. - Art and DT ideas and tasks will be posted via Teams. - Encourage your children to write postcards to their relatives, friends or pen pals. - Ask relatives or friends to listen to your children read on FaceTime or ask them to read to younger children. - Give them chores to do so they feel more responsible about the daily routine at home. - Ask them to help you cook and bake. - Ask them to help you in the garden, perhaps plant some seedlings. - Accept that they will probably watch more TV/spend more time on their devices but try to set limits
+- Individual music lessons will be delivered by Peripatetic staff for those that learn instruments. - Encourage your children to write postcards to their relatives, friends or pen pals. - Ask relatives or friends to listen to your children read on FaceTime or ask them to read to younger children. - Give them chores to do so they feel more responsible about the daily routine at home. - Ask them to help you cook and bake. - Ask them to help you in the garden, perhaps plant some seedlings. - Accept that they will probably watch more TV/spend more time on their devices but try to set limits.